jacksonianrtaylor/movie_rec_proj/README.md

         2. Go to the 'Account' tab of your user profile and select 'Create New Token'.
         3. This will trigger the download of kaggle.json, a file containing your API credentials.

-    * If the folder has been created in the containers lifetime and the files are already in that folder, than this cell does nothing and requires no credentials.
+    * If the files have already been downloaded and stored in the "the-movies-dataset" folder, than this cell does nothing and requires no credentials.

 6. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.